Harry Everts: Joining the Suzuki team

 Everts then replaced Gaston Rahier on the Suzuki factory team competing in the 125cc Motocross World Championship.
 He experienced his greatest success in the 1979 season, starting the year off with three consecutive victories in Austria, Germany and the Netherlands.
 He dominated the season, winning nine of twelve Grand Prix events to claim the 125cc Motocross World Championship over his Suzuki teammate, Akira Watanabe.
 He also won the 1979 250cc Belgian Grand Prix, however he was excluded from the results as he was competing for the 125cc Motocross World Championship.

 After dominating the 1979 season, Everts faced stronger opposition in the 1980 125cc Motocross World Championship from a trio of young riders.
 Marc Velkeneers (Yamaha) won two of the first three rounds to take the championship points lead with Everts in second place.
 Everts then suffered a broken wrist in France forcing him to miss three rounds while points leader Velkeneers suffered a broken leg in West Germany.
 Their absence allowed Michèle Rinaldi (TGM) and Eric Geboers (Suzuki) to narrow the points gap before Everts was able to return and win the Finnish and Spanish Grand Prix events to clinch the title at the last race of the season by 5 points over Rinaldi.

 The 1981 125cc Motocross World Championship developed into a four-way battle between Everts, Rinaldi (Gilera), Eric Geboers (Suzuki), and Marc Velkeneers (Yamaha).
 After the first ten rounds of the championship the four competitors were 12 points apart but, Everts won the last two Grand Prix races of the year to claim his third consecutive 125cc Motocross World Championship ahead of his Suzuki teammate, Geboers.

-After dropping to fourth in the 1982 125cc championship, Everts switched to the premier 500cc class for the 1983 season.
-He finished consistently on the podium and ended the season ranked fourth in the 1983 500cc Motocross World Championship, but then the Suzuki team made the decision to withdraw their team from the 1984 season.
+After dropping to fourth in the 1982 125cc World Championship, Everts switched to the premier 500cc class for the 1983 season.
+He finished consistently on the podium including a victory over the eventual 1983 World Champion Håkan Carlqvist in the second heat race at the Swedish Grand Prix.
+He ended the season ranked a respectable fourth-place in the 1983 500cc Motocross World Championship, but then the Suzuki team made the decision to withdraw their team from the World Championships.
 Left without a motorcycle for the 1984 season, Everts signed a contract to ride for the Husqvarna factory team however, he suffered a broken leg during his first test ride with Husqvarna that ended his professional motocross career at the age of 33.

 Everts won 48 individual races and 26 Grand Prix overall victories during his career in the Motocross World Championships.
 He was a member of two victorious Belgian teams at the Motocross des Nations (1976, 1979) and six victorious Trophée des Nations teams (1974-1978, 1980).
 He was also the top individual points scorer at the 1979 Motocross des Nations.